A Guide To Getting Started With Drifting

 - Car Modifications

 Once you start to get to grips with the basics you will be able to tell if your vehicle needs any modifications to enhance the performance.
-When first starting out this might include lowered suspension, a welded diff etc. You can then look into the flashier upgrades and mods once you develop your skills.
+When first starting out this might include an aftermarket seat, aftermarket suspension, a welded diff etc. You can then look into the flashier upgrades and mods once you develop your skills.

 - Get Involved With The Community